-- 11. Now start the vehicle with the good battery and run the engine for awhile. - 12.
-Try to start the vehicle with the dead battery.
-If it won't start after a few tries, it probably needs service.
+12. Now start the vehicle with the good battery and run the engine for awhile.

-13. Remove the cables in reverse order to prevent electrical shorting.
+- 13. Try to start the vehicle with the dead battery.
+If it won't start after a few tries, it probably needs service. - 14.
+Remove the cables in reverse order to prevent electrical shorting.
 Take care that they don't touch each other or any other metal.
+Replace the red positive (+) remote terminal cover to its original position.